 GREEN – Marine Drive

 I stayed at Hotel Flora Fountain, a clean and conveniently located boutique hotel about a 10-minute walk from CSMT.
 You can book a room there on Booking.com or Agoda.
-If you’d like to stay in the Fort area but don’t think this is the right hotel for you, then you can check out alternate listings on AirBnB and Booking.com.
-If you’re new to AirBnB, then you can get up to USD 43 free travel credit when you sign up via this link.
+If you’d like to stay in the Fort area but don’t think this is the right hotel for you, then you can look for alternate listings on Booking.com.

 Located in the southernmost part of the city, Colaba is where you’ll find the most iconic structure in Mumbai – the Gateway of India.
 It’s home to a wealth of historical buildings and tree-lined streets filled with interesting shops, restaurants, and cafes.
 Like the Fort area, I had a great time exploring Colaba on foot.